yang-qian/designpolicyCHI23/index.md

 layout: page
 title: Designing Technology and Policy Simultaneously: Towards A Research Agenda and New Practice
 ---

+## Designing Technology and Policy Simultaneously: Towards A Research Agenda and New Practice

 Accounting for technologies' unintended consequences — whether they are misinformation on social media or issues of sustainability and social justice---increasingly requires HCI to consider technology design at a societal-level scale.
 At this scale, public and corporate policies play a critical role in shaping technologies and user behaviors.